How to Create a Self-Care Checklist That Works

 Breathe deeply, pray, or meditate intentionally.
 Spend a few minutes in silence with my thoughts.
 Often, all I can get in is a few breaths, but it counts!

 5. Write In The Gratitude Journal

 For me, this looks like writing three things I’m grateful for.
 I’m loving my 5-minute journal these days!
-It’s all in one place!
+It’s a super easy guide all in one place!

-Related Post: How to Savor More Life Moments
+Related Post: How to Start Journaling to Improve Your Life

 Walk, run, jump.
 MOVE in some way!
-I try to aim for 30 minutes of something.
+I try to aim for 30 minutes of anything.

-Read a few pages, listen to a podcast, or watch an inspirational video.
-Get motivated and take on the day!
+Read a few pages from a personal growth book, listen to a podcast, or watch an inspirational video.
+Get motivated to take on the day!

-This looks like being there for someone else on purpose.
+This is simply being there for someone else on purpose.
 Can I leave a note under my kids’ pillow?
 Can I text “I love you” to my husband, or bring a friend a treat?

 9. Sleep – make 8 hours a priority!